Galois Connections in Persistent Homology: Introduction

 The first step towards defining persistence diagrams is to apply homology with coefficients in a fixed field $\kk$ to the filtration $\{K_t\}$.
 This produces a sequence of vector spaces $H_d(K_t)$.
 The inclusions $K_t \mono K_s$ induce linear maps from $H_d(K_t)$ to $H_d(K_s)$ for each $t\leq s \in [0,\infty)$.
 This data is known as a \emph{persistence module} and can be more succinctly defined as a functor from the poset category $[0,\infty)$ to the category of finite-dimensional $\kk$-vector spaces $\Vec$.

-To convert a persistence module into a persistence diagram, we use an intermediate step known as the \emph{birth-death function} \cite{saecular}.
-This function takes as input intervals $(a,b) \subseteq [0,\infty)$ and captures the number of homological features that were born at or before $a$ and die at or before $b$.
-We now employ a tool from order theory to convert the birth-death function into a persistence diagram: the M\"obius inversion.
+To convert a persistence module into a persistence diagram, we use an intermediate step called \emph{nullity function}; see Definition~\ref{defn: nullity function} This function takes as input intervals $(a,b) \subseteq [0,\infty)$ and captures the number of homological features that were born at or before $a$ and die at or before $b$.
+We now employ a tool from order theory to convert the nullity function into a persistence diagram: M\"obius inversion.

 M\"obius inversion can be thought of as a combinatorial analog of a derivative.
-Just as a derivative captures how a continuous function changes, the M\"obius inversion captures where, and how, a function defined on a poset changes.
-Birth-death functions change precisely where homology is born or dies which is exactly the data we sought to isolate in the persistence diagram \cite{editdistance}.
+Just as a derivative captures how a function changes, the M\"obius inversion captures where, and how, a function defined on a poset changes.
+Nullity functions change where homology classes are born and die.
+This is precisely the data isolated by the persistence diagram.

-The persistence diagram is remarkably well-behaved.
-It is a complete invariant \cite{zomorodian2004computing}, meaning no information is lost when passing from a persistence module to a persistence diagram.
-Additionally, the persistence diagram is a stable invariant \cite{CSEdH}, meaning that changes to a persistence module induce proportional changes to its persistence diagram.
+Persistence diagrams of totally-ordered filtrations are remarkably well-behaved.
+They are a complete invariant \cite{zomorodian2004computing}, meaning no information is lost when passing from a persistence module to a persistence diagram.
+Additionally, persistence diagrams of totally-ordered filtrations are a stable invariant~\cite{CSEdH}, meaning that changes to a persistence module induce proportional changes to its persistence diagram.